 Step 4: Positive Reappraisal

 Reframe the situation in a more positive light.
 For example, let’s say that it’s your day off and you’re planning on going to the beach.
 However, the Weather Channel just told you it’s supposed to storm all day.
 Instead of thinking, “My day is ruined!” say, “That’s fine.
 I’ll have a movie marathon instead!”
 Turn the negatives into positives.
-Roll with the punches.
+Try to roll with the punches as they come.

 Changing our perception of stressful events isn’t a one day process.
 It takes practice, patience, and acceptance.
-However, once we do master it, imagine how much better our lives can become.
+However, the more we practice it, imagine how much better our lives can become.

 Written by GUADS staff member Angelina.